Bulk Transactions

 ## Usage examples

-Process multiple transactions atomically (all or nothing):
+Process multiple transactions atomically (`atomic: true`, `run_async: false`):

 "atomic": true,